 How to Dilute

 Since batching and freezing skips the stirring step altogether, it’s essential to calculate water dilution as part of the recipe.
-William Elliott, bar director of Brooklyn’s Maison Premiere and Sauvage, recommends 1 ¼ ounce of water per serving in his bar’s pre-batched Martini and Stinger, though only ¾ ounce for each Negroni serving, which has a lower alcohol content thanks to the Campari and vermouth components.
-According to Liquid Intelligence author Dave Arnold, built drinks like the Old-Fashioned require less dilution overall and can likewise get away with ¾ of an ounce per serving, while the Manhattan and other similarly proportioned cocktails tolerate between 1 ¼ and 1 ½ ounces water when frozen.
+William Elliott, bar director of Brooklyn’s Maison Premiere and the now-shuttered Sauvage, recommends one and a quarter ounce of water per serving in his bar’s pre-batched Martini and Stinger, though only three-quarters of an ounce for each Negroni serving, which has a lower alcohol content thanks to the Campari and vermouth components.
+A good rule of thumb, according to bartender Iain McPherson, who has dedicated many hours to harnessing the power of the freezer in his cocktail techniques, is to plan on adding somewhere between 20 percent to 25 percent of the total volume as dilution, aiming for the upper end of that range for drinks with a higher ABV.

 How to Bottle